 2. Circle time – These are weekly sessions held in class to discuss current ongoing issues in the class, school, local, national or global communities and reflect on emotions and worries that result.
 Click here to read more about circle time and its importance.

 3. Spiritual, Moral, Social and Cultural Education – All curriculum areas contribute to the child's spiritual, moral, social and cultural development and opportunities for this will be planned in each year group.
 Beliefs, values, principles and spirituality will be explored across the whole curriculum.
-Please see the individual subjects below to read further information about how we try to embed SMSC in each curriculum area.
+Each curriculum area has guidance used by all teachers when planning to ensure that SMSC is embedded throughout every subject area.

 4. Spiritual, Moral, Social and Cultural Education (hidden curriculum) – All adults will model and promote socially responsible behaviour, treating all people as valuable individuals and showing respect for pupils and their families.
 Children should learn to differentiate between right and wrong in as far as their actions affect other people.
 They will be encouraged to value themselves and others.
 This is taught through daily interactions and role modelling by staff and children.
 Teacher will take very learning opportunity to discuss cultures, values and beliefs that children bring into school from one day to the next.